The Kitchen Press

 Dia de los Muertos.
 San Andres, Mexico.
 Four Families.

-November 1st 2013 San Andres, Mexico On November 1st, all over Mexico, families gather together in commentaries to clean their love one’s tombs and decorate them with flowers and candles. … Continue reading
+November 1st 2013 San Andres, Mexico On November 1st, all over Mexico, families gather together in cemeteries to clean their loved one’s tombs and decorate them with flowers and … Continue reading

 May 13, 2014 · 2 Comments